CofC-Archaeoinformatics/AquaTerra/README.md

 **NOTE:** You may skip to step 2 if you aren't using the provided DB.
 It is assumed that you already have ArcGIS installed.

-<b>1.</b>Place the "aquaterra.gdb" folder directly under your local "ArcGIS" folder
-(Probably in Documents).
+1. Place the "aquaterra.gdb" folder directly under your local "ArcGIS" folder (Probably in Documents).
 This is the testing geodatabase we provide with AquaTerra.

-<b>2.</b>Place the "AquaTerra.pyt" file in your "My Toolboxes" folder which is located
-in the "AppData\Roaming\ESRI\Desktop10.2\ArcToolbox" directory.
+2. Place the "AquaTerra.pyt" file in your "My Toolboxes" folder which is located in the "AppData\Roaming\ESRI\Desktop10.2\ArcToolbox" directory.
 OR run the "mover.bat" script while it is in the same location as the .pyt file.
 This is the Python Toolbox that IS AquaTerra.

 Using the Toolbox
 -----------------